mjg123/mayden-shopping/ADR/05-sharing-by-email.md

 ## Decision

- - We will use `mailto` links for this story
-   - this is quick and easy, and will let users share their lists
-   - `mailto` links can specify subject and body text
- - We can discuss more if this is not sufficient

 **Updated for v2:**
  - I find that support for `mailto` links is really inconsistent between different platforms and clients.
    - The subject may be truncated